sharl47/Simple-and-Easy-Timer-Class/README.md

 `start()` to start the timer, `stop()` pause counting, `reset()` to reset the memory, and another template function `read()` to return its reading.

 ## Example
+Let's consider the use of stop watch in real life.
 ><strong>If John starts his timer at noon, after 2 minutes and 10 seconds, at 12:02:10 the timer reads 2:10.
 If John stops his timer at 12:03:12, then it reads 3:12.
 Then he pushs start buttom again at 12:10:05, at 12:12:00 the timer reads 5:07.
 If he stops it at 12:13:00.
 The timer reads 6:07.</strong>

-The example above is how we use a timer in real life.

-In the C++ world however, the default `<chrono>` contains the stuff we need to count time.
+In the C++ world, however, the default `<chrono>` contains the stuff we need to count time.
 But they are too complex for programmers.
 This example below is an example of using default C++ standard library to count the running time of `std::sort()` function.(Assuming we already have a vector called `vec` to be sort)